Judiciary of the British Virgin Islands: High Court

 The Eastern Caribbean Supreme Court is the superior court of record in the British Virgin Islands.
 Although commonly referred to as the High Court, technically its correct name is the Supreme Court.
 It is a court of unlimited jurisdiction in the British Virgin Islands.

 The British Virgin Islands has one sitting judge of the High Court, and at present that judge is Vicki Ann Ellis (since 2012).

 In the addition, the Commercial division of the Supreme Court also sits in the British Virgin Islands.
 It was established in May 2009 and is known universally (if slightly inaccurately) as the Commercial Court.
-The present sitting judge is Barry Leon (since 2015).
+The present sitting judge is Mr Gerhard Wallbank (since 2019).
 Although the Commercial Court may hear cases from any of the nine member jurisdictions of the Eastern Caribbean Supreme Court, in practice for a number of different reasons the Commercial division's work is predominately from the British Virgin Islands.
 The minimum value for a claim to be brought in the Commercial Court is US$500,000, although most cases are considerably larger than that.

 Civil procedure in the High Court and its appellate courts is regulated by the Eastern Caribbean Supreme Court Rules (usually referred to as the CPR).
 The CPR do not apply to various types of action, including family proceedings, insolvency, non-contentious probate, and where the High Court is acting as a prize court.